 6 T. granulated sugar

-The Crust: The first step is simple.
-Just dump all your dry ingredients in your bowl.
+The Crust: Then put all of your dry ingredients in your bowl, flour through salt.
 I like to use my food processor and whir it once or twice to mix together the dry ingredients.
-Then I add the butter.
-IMPORTANT: Start with really cold butter and chop it up into little 1/4 inch cubes.
-Put the butter in the processor.
-Drop ice cubes into a liquid measuring cup and measure a little over 1/3 c. of cold water in it.
+Don’t get your butter out until you ready to use it.
+It’s important that your butter starts out really cold.
+Chop it up into little 1/4 inch cubes.
+Put the butter in the processor a couple cubes at a time and pulse.
+If you are doing this by hand, you want to add the butter to the dry ingredients and use your hands to incorporate the butter into the flour mixture, crumbling the butter with your hands until the butter is about pea sized.
+Drop ice cubes into a liquid measuring cup and measure a little over 1/3 c. of cold water.
 Strain out the ice after a couple of minutes and make sure you are left with 1/3 c. water.
 Add the vinegar to the water and pour the water mixture into the processor.
 Pulse a few times until it looks mixed but there are still pea sized butter pieces in the mixture.
 If you are doing this by hand, you can either use a pastry blending utensil or your hands.
 Hands really work quite well because you don’t have the danger of over mixing.
 Just keep breaking up the butter between your fingers and incorporate all of the ingredients.
 If you over mix with the processor, it makes for a tougher crust.
 The coldness of the butter and water help make your crust flakier and so does leaving the butter in pea sized pieces.
 The butter pieces will create air pockets in your crust.

 Now dump out your mixture onto a floured pastry board.
-It will still be in pieces so don’t freak out…it will be a little dry and crumbly but you just need to mush it together to form a thick disk.
+It will still be in pieces but don’t worry…it will be a little dry and crumbly but you just need to mush it together to form a thick disk.
 If it won’t come together, you can add a tablespoon of water on the crumbles of dough and mold it in until you can get it to form a disk.
 The worst thing you can do here is add too much water.
 The dough should not come together easily, and should never be wet or sticky like batter or bread dough.
-It takes a little work to pat it and get it to shape up and listen to instructions.
-After it is formed into a disk shape, wrap it in plastic wrap and place it in a ziploc bag in the fridge for at least an hour (two is ideal!).
-This again is a great trick to flaky pie crust.
+It takes a little work to pat it and get it to shape up.
+After it is formed into a disk shape, wrap it in plastic wrap and place it in a Ziploc bag in the fridge for at least an hour (two is ideal!).
+This, again, is a great trick to flaky pie crust.

 Take your disk of dough out of the fridge and preheat your oven to 350 degrees Fahrenheit.
 Amply flour a pastry board.
 You will thank me later when you have to peel it off the pastry board.
 If it begins to stick as you roll it, throw some more flour underneath where it is sticking.
 Also, I like to throw a little flour over the disk of dough and also roll my rolling pin in a bit of flour.
 Flour = friend.
 Keep this in mind.
 Don’t over roll.
 Just roll one way and then the opposite direction and keep going until it’s two inches bigger than your pie pan.
 I flip my pie pan upside down on the dough once it’s rolled out and take a paring knife to cut around the edges and trim them so I have a nice, finished edge.